-The first part of the numerical analysis- model calibration, constituted a hydro-mechanical analysis, where the monitored rainfall in July 2019 was imposed as a hydraulic boundary at the ground surface (Fig. 2).
-The predicted volumetric water content responses were compared to the in-situ volumetric water content measurements to calibrate the numerical model.
-Since the hydrological conditions of the slope are not known when the landslide occurred, model calibration is the crucial first step necessary to make reliable predictions of the slope behaviour under different rainfall scenarios.
-As shown in Fig. 2, the calibrated model was adopted for the subsequent analyses to 1) evaluate the stability of the slope from the time when the road cut was excavated in December 2017 to June 2018, before the Kanglang landslide to check if the slope is predicted to remain stable before the main landsliding event in July 2018 (stability analysis before the Kanglang landslide), 2) back-analyse and predict the failure timing and mechanism of the Kanglang landslide (back-analysis of Kanglang landslide), and 3) investigate the influence of the road cut by replicating the back-analysis on an idealised slope model without the road cut, which was subjected to the same rainfall conditions that triggered the Kanglang landslide (slope stability analysis without road cut).
-The numerical analyses from (1) to (3) were conducted by combining the hydro-mechanical analysis with the safety analysis to estimate the factor of safety (FOS) at different time steps (Fig. 2).
+The first part of the numerical analysis- model calibration, constituted a hydro-mechanical (or flowdeformation) analysis, where the monitored rainfall in July 2019 was imposed as a hydraulic boundary at the ground surface (Fig. 2).
+The predicted volumetric water content responses were compared to the insitu volumetric water content measurements to calibrate the numerical model.
+Since the hydrological conditions of the slope are not known when the landslide occurred, in our calibration is the crucial first step necessary to make reliable predictions of the slope behavio. " under different rainfall scenarios.
+As shown in Fig. 2, the calibrated model was adopted for the succeedant analyses to 1) evaluate the stability of the slope from the time when the road cut was exca- at .d in December 2017 to June 2018, before the Kanglang landslide to check if the slope is predicut 1 to remain stable before the main landsliding event in July 2018 (stability analysis before the Kanglang , ndslide), 2) back-analyse and predict the failure timing and mechanism of the Kanglang landslide (Lick-analysis of Kanglang landslide), and 3) investigate the influence of the road cut on the landslide up replicating the back-analysis on a model representing an idealised slope without the road cut, which was subjected to the same rainfall conditions that triggered the Kanglang landslide (slope sta, , analysis without road cut).
+These numerical analyses from (1) to (3) were conducted by combining the hydro-mechanical analysis with the safety analysis to estimate the factor of safety (FOS) at different time steps (Fig. 2).